June 28 2023

 What is new is how to populate those large SGE definitional areas.
 It’s time to start thinking about what your users want to learn about your business—processes, materials, and other specifics versus providing general product information.
 Videos, reviews, and images are prioritized in local pack results in SGE, so localized content can put your website in the right search landscapes.

 Want to learn more about improving SEO and PPC in these new platforms?
-Contact your account team, or if you are not a TopSpot partner, contact the TopSpot Team to learn more.
+Contact your Account Team, or if you are not a TopSpot partner, contact the TopSpot Team to learn more.

 Tags: , , ,